-If you don’t have time to make your own homemade natural deodorant, here are other natural options that you can try.
+If you don’t have time to make your own homemade natural deodorant, there are other natural options that you can try.

 This natural deodorant is made of organic ingredients.
 It is aluminum-free, paraben free and not tested on animals.
-This deodorant will not fail you because it offers all day protection.
-It will not clog your underarm pores like big brand antiperspirants do.
+This deodorant will not fail you because it offers all-day protection.
+It will not clog your underarm pores as big brand antiperspirants do.
 It is non-toxic and it is safe for kids.

 This deodorant is made with natural ingredients that work together to create a healthy solution and help you dominate bad odors from your pits.

 This deodorant has a clean and herbaceous scent of lavender and sage.
-It is made with premium natural ingredients that works and It has an award winning, innovative formula that cab effectively neutralize odor and absorb wetness.
+It is made with premium natural ingredients that work and It has an award-winning, innovative formula that can effectively neutralize odor and absorb wetness.

-Homemade natural deodorants are certainly more safe to use and more environment friendly.
+Homemade natural deodorants are certainly more safe to use and more environmentally friendly.
 We hope this guide will help you in making your own homemade natural deodorant.